 The four ends serve as a reminder of the inevitability that all things that exist relatively, through the coming together of causes and conditions, are destined to end.
 There is no way to escape it.
 In our culture, we tend to cope with this through denial, but behind denial lurks fear, and we can become paralyzed by our efforts to keep the things that scare us out of our conscious awareness.

-I’ve just posted the complete translation of the 37 practices on the 37 practices translation page.
+Links to the complete translation and full audio of the 37 practices may be found on the 37 practices translation page.

 I’ve also added a page for audio of guided meditations we’re doing this month as part of our abbreviated “37 practices summer camp” program, meeting Thursdays from 1:00-1:45 pm via Zoom until we begin our next class, Gampopa’s Ornament of Precious Liberation, in the fall.
 More info on this in the 37 practices wrap-up post.
 We hope to see you there.